xcat2/xcat-core/docs/source/advanced/docker/dockerized_xcat/run_xcat_in_docker_compose.rst

 specify the name and tag of xCAT Docker image, for example "xcat/xcat-ubuntu-x86_64:2.11"
 ::
     extra_hosts:
-       - "xcatmn.[cluster domain name] xcatmn:[Container's IP address in provision network]"
+       - "xcatmn.[cluster domain name] xcatmn:[Container's IP address in management network]"

 specify the cluster domain name, fox example "clusters.com", and the IP address of container running xCAT Docker image, such as "10.0.0.101"
 ::
     networks:

-      hwmgtnet:
+      svcnet:
-        ipv4_address : [Container's IP address in hardware management network]
+        ipv4_address : [Container's IP address in service network]

-      provnet:
+      mgtnet:
-        ipv4_address : [Container's IP address in provision network]
+        ipv4_address : [Container's IP address in management network]

-specify the IP address of Docker container in hardware management network and provision network.
-Sometimes, the "hwmgtnet" is the same as "provnet", the "hwmgtnet" should be omitted by commented the 2 lines out
+specify the IP address of Docker container in service network and management network.
+If the "svcnet" is the same as "mgtnet", the 2 "svcnet" lines should be commented out.
 ::

     networks:

-      #provision network, attached to the network interface on Docker host
+      #management network, attached to the network interface on Docker host
       #facing the nodes to provision
-      provnet:
+      mgtnet:
         driver: "bridge"
         driver_opts:
-          com.docker.network.bridge.name: "provbr"
+          com.docker.network.bridge.name: "mgtbr"
         ipam:
           config:
-            - subnet: [subnet of provbr in CIDR] gateway:[IP address of provbr]
+            - subnet: [subnet of mgtbr in CIDR] gateway:[IP address of mgtbr]

-      #hardware management network, attached to the network interface on
+      #service network, attached to the network interface on
       #Docker host facing the bmc network
-      hwmgtnet:
+      svcnet:
         driver: "bridge"
         driver_opts:
-          com.docker.network.bridge.name: "hwmgtbr"
+          com.docker.network.bridge.name: "svcbr"
         ipam:
           config:
-            - subnet: [subnet of hwmgtbr in CIDR]
+            - subnet: [subnet of svcbr in CIDR]
-              gateway: [IP address of hwmgtbr]
+              gateway: [IP address of svcbr]

-specify the network configuration of bridge networks "provnet" and "hwmgtnet", the network configuration of the bridge networks should be same as the network interfaces attached to the bridges.
+specify the network configuration of bridge networks "mgtnet" and "svcnet", the network configuration of the bridge networks should be same as the network interfaces attached to the bridges.
+The "mgtnet" and "svcnet" might the same network in some cluster, in this case, you can only create and connect to 1 network.
 ::
     volumes:
       #the "/install" volume is used to keep user data in xCAT,